-Overall phosphorus and nitrogen levels in the York River meet EPA and state criteria, and are below the state median, although phosphorus levels are rising in the middle section, and nitrogen levels are rising throughout the river.
-Approximately 57 percent of nitrogen and 47 percent of phosphorus reaching York waters originate from nonpoint sources (DCR-Division of Soil and Water Conservation, 2005).
+Overall phosphorus levels in the York River meet EPA and state criteria -- both nitrogen and phosphorus levels are below the state median -- but phosphorus levels are rising in the middle section, and nitrogen levels are rising throughout the river.
+Approximately 57 percent of nitrogen and 47 percent of phosphorus reaching York waters originate from nonpoint sources.
+The river is similar to its northern neighbor, the Rappahannock River, in that most dissolved oxygen problems occur at the mouth of the river.
+Water quality in this area is sometimes too poor to support growth of SAV, and in general, SAV beds are diminishing.
+Conditions at the river's confluence with the Chesapeake Bay are marginal for some fish species and some benthic organisms (DCR-DSWC web page, 2005).